 As I slowly learned to be open with those around me, I decided to pursue the field of counselling to similarly provide a space for those who are hurting and broken.
 Having experienced the power of human connection amidst life’s challenges, I dedicated my time and energy to understanding how best to meet others in their pain.

 My Professional Biography

 I completed my undergraduate education in Counselling and Human Services from Columbia Bible College.
 Presently, I am finishing up my Master of Arts in Counselling Psychology from Trinity Western University.
-As such, I am pleased to provide reduced fee counselling as I finish up my thesis.
+As such, I am pleased to provide reduced-fee counselling as I finish up my thesis.

 – Relationship issues

-– Issues related to spirituality and religion
+– Issues related to spirituality, religion, faith, and existence

 – Men’s issues